 Published On: Oct 7, 2022

-Last Updated On: Apr 10, 2024
+Last Updated On: Jun 11, 2024

 Can coconut oil really help soothe eczema symptoms, like itchy skin and a damaged skin barrier?
 The short answer: It depends.
+Here, we will get the facts on coconut oil for eczema.

 Coconut oil has the natural ability to penetrate the skin quickly and efficiently, which can boost hydration, improve skin elasticity, fight itch and reduce the chances of infection.

-Coconut oil comes in many different forms.
+Coconut oil comes in several different forms.
 Cold-pressed coconut oil and virgin coconut oil are the two recommended types for topical use on skin.
-Cold-pressed and virgin methods of oil extraction do not use harsh chemicals like some methods do, which could further irritate skin.

-Coconut oil can also be an ingredient in soaps, emollients and lotions.
-Some supplements might also contain coconut oil.
 When buying coconut oil products, it’s important to look at any other ingredients in the product that could potentially make eczema worse and cause itchy skin.

-That’s where the “It depends,” answer comes into play.
+That’s where the “it depends” answer comes into play.
 It’s important to remember that eczema is unique to every individual.
-While applying coconut oil to eczema skin has been known to help many people soothe their symptoms, coconut oil is also known to trigger an allergic reaction for some people.
+While applying coconut oil has been known to help many people prevent flares, coconut oil is also known to trigger an allergic reaction for some people.
 If you know you are allergic to coconut, opt for another option.

-Always consult with your doctor before you use coconut oil or try a new product on your skin.
+And remember, always consult with your doctor before you use coconut oil or try a new product on your skin.

 References: